Surfnerd Short Icon

 Paddling here can be quite a workout, as the rides are long and the currents can be unpredictable.
 Surfboards of all kinds can work, from shortboards to fishes, but you might find yourself requiring a bit of stamina.
 The peak surf season runs from April to September, with spring and autumn also being decent times to catch some waves.
 Just keep an eye out for other surfers and boats—crowds can vary but usually stay mellow unless too many people show up at once.

-Surf reports nearby Puerto Sandino
+Surf reports and surf forecasts nearby Puerto Sandino